Back to Portfolio

 Executive Summary

-Shin-Etsu Chemical is the world's dominant materials company - #1 globally in both silicon wafers (>30% share) and PVC (4.44M ton capacity).
-Based on comprehensive analysis of 5 years of annual reports (2020-2024), this is a world-class moat business with a fortress balance sheet, temporarily experiencing cyclical margin compression.
+Shin-Etsu Chemical is the world's dominant specialty materials company -- #1 globally in both semiconductor silicon wafers (>30% share) and PVC resin (3.62M+ ton US capacity via Shintech alone, 4.44M tons group-wide).
+Based on comprehensive analysis of annual reports, financial data, and industry dynamics, this is a wide-moat business with a fortress balance sheet operating through a cyclical trough that is now showing signs of recovery.

 Metric Value Assessment

-Moat Wide #1 global silicon wafers + PVC, oligopoly structure, integrated production
+Moat Wide #1 global silicon wafers + PVC, oligopoly, integrated production

 "The Group actively conducts sustainable business practices and creates the value sought by society and industry through the provision of unrivaled key materials technologies."